aholachek/react-animation-comparison/README.md

 1. The sequenced "enter" and "exit" animations of both a parent and its child requires coordination between different components.
 2. The enter and exit animations are not simple mirrors of each other, as some libraries expect.
-3. The positions of the grid and cards should be animated with a spring (or, failing that, with an elastic easing), while opacity changes should have a linear easing
+3. The positions of the grid and cards should be animated with a spring (or, failing that, with an elastic easing), while opacity changes should have a linear easing.
 4. The cards animating in and out are initially staggered, but adding or removing cards one-by-one should result in a fluid animation with no delay.
 5. Toggling the example rapidly should not create a broken view&mdash; cancelled animations should be cleaned up and there shouldn't be any straggler DOM elements left behind.